Orientation & Mobility FAQs

 No. Our program is customized to each individual and can be tailored to new and current cane users.

 We have a full kitchen staff onsite that can work with you to meet your dietary needs.

->

-> The training schedule focuses on orientation and mobility with a white cane.
+The training schedule focuses on orientation and mobility with a white cane.
 However, if a guide dog is your ultimate goal, your instructor will discuss requirements and recommendations.
-Additionally, guide dog training and O&M training takes place in similar environments.
+Additionally, our guide dog and O&M programs take place in similar environments.

->

-> No. Participation in the program does not guarantee you will possess all of the skills and qualifications needed to work with a guide dog by the end of training.
+No. Participation in the program does not guarantee you will possess all of the skills and qualifications needed to work with a guide dog by the end of training.
 However, our O&M program gives you the opportunity to work one-on-one with an instructor who is familiar with the skills needed to work with a guide dog and who can assess your current skill level, identify the areas that need improvement in order to reach your goal and provide individualized training in those areas.
 Throughout the training process, the instructor will have open conversations with you about your progress towards your goal.